Juan-Oclock/kansyl/APP_STORE_COPY.md

 ```
 🎉 Welcome to Kansyl v1.0!

-Never forget a free trial again.
-Kansyl helps you track subscriptions, get smart reminders before they convert to paid, and save money on unwanted charges.
+Never forget a subscription renewal again.
+Kansyl helps you track all your subscriptions - free trials, premium services, and promotional offers - with smart reminders and insights.

 ✨ Features:
-• Lightning-fast trial entry with service templates
+• Lightning-fast entry with service templates
 • Smart 3-day, 1-day, and day-of reminders
-• AI receipt scanning to extract trial details
+• AI receipt scanning to extract subscription details
-• Privacy-first local storage (no data selling!)
+• Secure iCloud sync (no data selling!)
 • Siri Shortcuts for voice control
 • iCloud sync across all your devices
 • Home screen widgets